kblincoe/VisualGit_SE701_2019_2/docs/ContributingGuidelines.md

 git commit -m “This commit will add contributing guidelines to the README”
 ````

-Ensuring that you’re in your local branch, rebase to update it with changes from upstream.
+Rebase your forks master branch to update it with changes from upstream.
 Remember to rebase often.
 ````
-git checkout NewBranch
+git checkout master
 git fetch upstream
 git rebase upstream/master
 ````